Freida Jeanette Kennedy, 86 - The Panolian

 Freida Jeanette Kennedy, 86

-The funeral service will be held Monday, Nov.
-13, at 2 p.m. in the Martin Willingham Memorial Chapel of Wells Funeral Home.
-The family will receive friends two hours prior, beginning at 12pm.
-Interment will follow in Magnolia Cemetery.
+The funeral service was Monday, Nov.
+13, in the Martin Willingham Memorial Chapel of Wells Funeral Home.
+Interment was in Magnolia Cemetery.

 Freida was born May 13, 1937 to the late Calvin Stevens and Gladys Riales Stevens.
 Freida was a member of Peach Creek Baptist Church and loved her church family dearly.
 She loved gospel music, singing in the choir, and enjoyed crappie fishing with her late husband.